Sable/wu-wei-handbook/README.md

 The process is linear for a simple replication study but in practice there are cycles between the different phases based on the feedback obtain from the reports.
 That may involve the gathering of more artifacts for comparison, the modification of existing implementations, compilers, or environments while keeping track of the previous versions.
 The cycle are repeated until the whole development/analysis process converges to an interesting result.
 The modified or newer versions of artifacts may then be shared online for others to be used directly, to replicate experiments, or to be extend/improved upon.

-The following figure summarizes the process:
+The following figure summarizes the process.
+For reference and clarification, the terminology used throughout the document with associated definitions is given at the end of this document:

 ![Image](BenchmarkingCycle.png)

 Conceptually, there are three major times for a benchmark implementation:
-  - **Design Time**: when a modification may be made by a human or externally to the wu-wei cycle
+  - **Design Time**: when a modification may be made by a human or externally to the wu-wei cycle.
+It corresponds to the installation part of the cycle or happens right before the build phase.
-  - **Static Time**: when a moditifcation may be done automatically using only information from the source code
+  - **Static Time**: when a moditifcation may be done automatically using only information from the source code.
+It corresponds to the build phase of the cycle.
-  - **Run Time**: when a modification may be done automatically using the execution information
+  - **Run Time**: when a modification may be done automatically using the execution information.
+It corresponds to the run phase of the cycle.

 An execution environment might run the same or multiple versions of an implementation before producing a result, therefore it might interleave multiple executions and compilation steps before converging to a final result.
 In the simplest and most common case however, it executes the implementation only once to gather metrics and produces an output with the metric values.

-## Artifact Categories

-### Installed Artifacts

-### Generated Artifacts

-   TODO
+The rest of this document introduces conventions and the commandline interface of the tools as tutorials organized around high-level tasks related to benchmarking.

 # Installing the tools

-## (Recommended) Install nvm and activate a recent (>6.3.1) version of Node.js
+## (Recommended) Install nvm and activate a recent (>=6.3.1) version of Node.js

     curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.31.4/install.sh | bash
     nvm use 6.3.1